top of page

 I love the last verse where the people of Israel are instructed to teach their children diligently and to talk about the things of God at regular hours of the day.

-This last verse became the basis for the Jewish practice of praying morning, noon and night to the Lord.
+This last verse became the basis for the Jewish practice of praying morning, noon, and night to the Lord.
 And, when the early church started, the practice continued and they prayed in the same way as well.
 Christians since the very beginning have prayed at these set times throughout the day.

 When we embrace this rule of life, we, too, are joining in this great tradition of prayer going all of the way back to the ancient Israelites, through the early church until today.
-We are modeling for ourselves and our family that we seek God in prayer every day.
-We are acknowledging that our days are not our own but are the Lord’s and that regularly, throughout the day, we will remind ourselves of His presence, of His greatness and of His goodness.
+We are modeling for ourselves and our families that we seek God in prayer every day.
+We are acknowledging that our days are not our own but are the Lord’s and that regularly, throughout the day, we will remind ourselves of His presence, of His greatness, and of His goodness.